The Inner Workings of a Restaurant Reviewer

 Some of the most fun and informative reviews she has written have been her roundups.
 A roundup is a sampling of the same thing from different restaurants.
 She has done several.
 Finding the best Bloody Mary, the classic chicken wing, the most perfectly prepared eggs benedict, or the most authentic French dip takes research and time and usually a few friends to help.

 There are only so many meals consumed in a week, and as in the case of the chicken wings, there were 12 locations involved.
 Most recently, she did a food truck/brewery dining guide in Anchorage.
 In the future, she is looking forward to doing an overview of restaurants in both Girdwood and Hope, as the seasons allow.
+I was talking to her about this and she told me she spoke to an owner about how they make such fantastic food, he told her that one factor out of many is that they make sure everything on the business side is efficient.
+For example, they got a great new quote on their business energy recently through a website similar to Usave.
+It was so easy for them to set up and allowed them to focus on their passion!

 When asked if she felt her approach was different from other food writers, she was quick to say small town reviewing is very different from the big city.
 She grew up on the East Coast and spent time living in New York City.
 According to Severin, everyone there is a food critic.
 New York living involves so much restaurant dining, and there is huge competition.
 A patron’s mere selection of a restaurant on a street with so many options is a positive review.